 - Historical blog posts

 - Conducting surveys and polls

 Starting a blog is not rocket science.
 Take some time when preparing to make your first blog entry.
 Ensure your blog posts are click-worthy and deliver meaningful content.
 Once you become an expert in blogging, you can speed up the writing process.
 To make an excellent first impression, go slow and constantly improve on your posts.

 - Give yourself a realistic deadline.

 - Choose your topic wisely.

-- Create a table of content.
+- Create a table of contents for elaborate blogs.

-- Use the first person narrative to write your blog for better user engagement
+- Use the first-person narrative to write your blog for better user engagement.